xan105/node-powertoast/README.md

    You can replace a notification by sending a new toast with the same uniqueID. <br/>
    This is useful when using a progress bar or correcting/updating the information on a toast. <br/>
-   And you don't want to end up with a flood of similar toasts in the Action Center. <br/>
+   And you don't want to end up with a flood of similar toasts in the notification center. <br/>

    However this is not really suitable for information that frequently changes in a short period of time (like a download progress for example) or subtle changes to your toast content, like changing 50% to 65%.